JON NELSON (JONNY) BURKE

 Burke grew up in Clarendon TX and moved as a child to California, attending Belmont High School in Los Angeles CA. He served in the Army Air Corps during WWII.
 In 1946, he started a construction company with his brother Cleve and the Marzicola Brothers under a new name, Craig Ellwood.
 It was taken, in part, from the Lords and Elwood liquor store downstairs from the construction company office.
 Part time, he was head of publicity for the Hollywood Bowl in 1947.
 He also worked as a model.

 The construction company failed and Ellwood went to work as a cost estimator for Jack Cofer of Lamport Cofer Salzman in Los Angeles.
 Ellwood did the cost estimating for the Charles and Ray Eames house in Pacific Palisades.
 He then designed the Lappin house in 1948.
 Ellwood left Cofer and started an architectural firm, Craig Ellwood Design, in 1949.
 Although he took structural engineering courses at UCLA, Ellwood was not a licensed architect.
 But that did not matter, to him or to his clients.
 Ellwood was a true design genius.
-Ellwood could sell, too.
+Ellwood could sell and was a master of promotion.
 He had a red Ferrari and a perfect fit with the attention-getting lifestyle of Los Angeles.
-He was a master of promotion.
-Derided by the architecture profession of which he was formally not a part, he rose to public fame when three of his houses were included in the iconic Case Study House series of Arts & Architecture Magazine.
-His houses are still incredibly prized today.
+Derided by the jealous architecture profession of which he was formally not a part, he rose to public fame when three houses were included in the iconic Case Study House series of Arts & Architecture Magazine.
+Ellwood's houses are still incredibly prized today.

 He was married to Faith Irene (Bobbie) Walker.
 Then for 28 years he was married to actress Gloria McEniry Henry, who played Mom on the 1950s classic TV show, Dennis the Menace.
 They had three children, Jeffrey, Erin, and Adam Ellwood.
 In 1977, he left the US with third wife Anita Eubank to a villa in Pergine Valdarno, Italy.
 After their divorce, he started dating Leslie Hyland.
 They married in 1985 and had one daughter, Caitlin Emily.
 After his death, Leslie Hyland Ellwood moved to South Africa.
 Thanks to Catherine Westergaard Cramer for her extensive research.
-The Ellwood archives are at Cal Poly Pomona.
+The Ellwood archives are at Cal Poly Pomona, and the Gerry Lomax archives are at UC Santa Barbara.

 1948 - The Elizabeth Wharton House, Los Angeles CA. Jack Cofer was to be the builder.
 Unbuilt.